abstractmachine/interaction-design-tools/README.md

 - - -

 ## WebApp
+A fast way to make an app is to build a web page and then to build an app around it, and install that app onto your iPhone, iPad, or Android phone/tablet.

-Many of the creative coding tools here generate [HTML5](https://fr.wikipedia.org/wiki/HTML5) output.
-Twine narratives, P5 interactive and generative sketches.
+Many of the creative coding tools here generate [HTML5](https://fr.wikipedia.org/wiki/HTML5) webpages: Twine narratives, P5 interactive/generative sketches, etc.

 Here is a tutorial for [Creating a WebView App in XCode](https://www.youtube.com/watch?v=zm9g7hPESz8).
 This is an iOS/macOS-only solution.
 The idea is to create a local folder containing your P5 sketch or Twine story's index.html file and associated assets (images, sounds, whatever), then to create an app around that folder in xCode.

+- Todo: add Android .apk webapp solution.